Uninterruptible Power Supplies and the ECA

-ECA & Uninterruptible Power Supplies Limited: The PowerWAVE 9000DPA
+ECA & Uninterruptible Power Supplies Limited: Example using the PowerWAVE 9000DPA

 The 30kVA and 50kVA modules of the PowerWAVE 9000DPA are now Carbon Trust ECA listed products.
 In real terms, this means businesses investing in the 9000DPA can receive 100% of the cost of the UPS against taxable profits; therefore potentially reducing the organisation’s tax bill by 26% of the equipment cost.

 In addition, delivery, installation, project management and professional fees associated with the purchase can, in many circumstances, also be included – further reducing the cost of the 9000DPA – which already boasts the greatest critical load availability, total flexibility and the highest levels of energy efficiency in the market.

 So if your business pays corporation tax at 26%, every £1,000 spent on qualifying equipment would reduce its tax bill in the year of purchase by £260.
 In contrast, for every £1,000 spent, the generally available capital allowance for spending on plant and machinery would reduce your business' tax bill in the year of purchase by £56.
 In other words, an ECA can provide a cash flow boost of £204 for every £1,000 spent in the year of purchase.

 Efficient systems can help reduce your operating costs